tatounel/Bot-O-Mat/README.md

 # BOT-O-MAT
 Use any language to complete this challenge.
 The implementation is up to you: it can be a command-line application or have a graphical interface.

+A housecleaning service wants to automate their process using robots and needs your help to create robots that can complete a variety of tasks.

 Your application should collect a name and robot type from the types we list below.
 For each, it should create a Robot of the type the user chooses, e.g. Larry, Bipedal.

 Given the list of tasks below, your application should then assign the Robot a set of five tasks, all of which complete after a duration that we show in milliseconds.